erensunerr/SequanceFinder/README.md

 You can also say there is no number in between by typing in 0.

 To start:
 Go to the directory.
-Way 1: Chmod +x sequancefinder.py and ./sequancefinder.py Way 2: python sequancefinder.py
+Way 1: chmod +x sequancefinder.py and ./sequancefinder.py Way 2: python sequancefinder.py

 Hope you like it.
 Please comment.